 About Brooklyn College

-The college offers 120 undergraduate and graduate degree programs in the creative arts; humanities; social, behavioral and natural sciences; mathematics; education and business.
-Admissions criteria have become increasingly selective over the last decade, with a mean SAT score of 1134 for 2011.
+The college offers nearly 175 undergraduate degree, graduate degree, and advanced certificate programs in the creative arts; humanities; social, behavioral, and natural sciences; mathematics; education; and business.
+Admissions criteria have become increasingly selective, with a mean SAT score of 1110 for 2015.
 More than 4,000 students received bachelor's and master's degrees, as well as advanced certificates, at our last Commencement Exercises.

 The college encourages students to study abroad through special academic programs.
 Students have explored medicine in China, participated in archaeological digs in Israel and Iceland, studied political systems in Argentina, made documentary films in India, and sharpened their artistic skills in Italy and France, just to name a few.
 They often assist in their professors' research, engaging in cutting-edge investigations while exploring a part of the world they may not have seen on their own.

 Brooklyn College professors are award winners and recipients of national funding from institutions such as NASA, the National Science Foundation, the National Institutes of Health and the Department of Education.
-The faculty includes two Pulitzer Prize winners — journalist Paul Moses and historian Edwin Burrows — and two Pulitzer Prize nominees — historian Michael Rawson and composer Tania León.
-Ursula Oppens, a Grammy Award–nominated concert pianist and contemporary American music performer; Mac Wellman, an Obie Award–winning playwright; and Kristoff Diaz, a Tony Award–nominated playwright, are also on the faculty.
-Other illustrious faculty members include political scientist Alex Vitale, sociologist Carolina Bank Muñoz, NIH $1.7 million grant-winner and psychologist Anthony Sclafani, internationally recognized computer theorist Rohit Parikh, esteemed audiologist Shlomo Silman, leading expert in microalgae biotechnology Juergen Polle, and political scientist and author Corey Robin.
+The faculty includes Paul Moses, a Pulitzer Prize–winning journalist; Mac Wellman, an Obie Award–winning playwright; Grammy Award–winning pianist and composer Arturo O'Farrill; and Ursula Oppens, a Grammy Award–nominated concert pianist and contemporary American music performer.
+Other notable faculty members include founding director of the Barry R. Feirstein Graduate School of Cinema and filmmaker Jonathan Wacks, acclaimed biographer Jeanne Theoharis, internationally recognized computer theorist Rohit Parikh, esteemed audiologist Shlomo Silman, leading expert in microalgae biotechnology Juergen Polle, and political scientist and author Corey Robin.

 Building for the Future

-This spring, the Brooklyn College broke ground for a new center for the performing arts, which will provide a fitting home for its award-winning performance programs.
+Brooklyn College is constructing a new center for the performing arts, which will provide a fitting home for its award-winning performance programs.
 The college is also deep into the planning stages for a new state-of-the-art science complex.